saltyrtc/saltyrtc-meta/Protocol.md

 this case, a valid signature of the server for the keys it signs in 'server-auth' authenticates the server.

-## Cookie
+## Protection Against Replay Attacks

-The cookie is being used for two things at the same time.
-It resembles a challenge that needs to be repeated by the other peer to mitigate replay attacks.
+The cookie resembles a challenge that needs to be repeated by the other peer.
 A peer can thereby prove that it owns the private key for the public key it transmitted.
-Furthermore, it should contain enough randomness to ensure that a nonce is not being reused for a shared secret as long as the protocol is being followed closely.
-To ensure that nonces are unique per shared secret, peers communicating with one another must choose different cookies.
+This technique is being applied for both client-to-server authentication and client-to-client authentication.
+In combination with the overflow and sequence number, the implementations are able to mitigate replay attacks-

-## Overflow Number and Sequence Number
+## Uniqueness of Nonces

-Both the overflow number and the sequence number, in combination with the cookie, source and destination address, ensure that a nonce remains a *number used once*.
-Furthermore, in conjunction with the cookie, they are being used to mitigate replay attacks.
+The random 16 byte cookie should contain enough randomness to ensure that a nonce is not being reused for a shared secret as long as the protocol is being followed closely.
+To ensure that nonces are unique per shared secret, peers communicating with one another use different cookies.